References are an important aspect of your candidacy

 Do I include references on a CV?

 Generally, you should not list references on your CV.
-We wouldn't advise adding the line 'References available upon request' at the end of your document either.
+We wouldn't advise adding the line "References available upon request" at the end of your document either.
 There are three main reasons for this:

-Third: Including a list of references on your CV is simply a waste of space.
+Including a list of references on your CV is simply a waste of space.
 According to best practice, you have just two pages on your CV to convince employers that you're a great fit for the job, so don't waste precious real estate on details that don't support this goal.

 The only exception to this rule is if the prospective employer has specifically asked you to provide them in the early stages of the job application process.
+In that case, you can provide them on a separate sheet.

 How do I choose the right referees for the job?

-Avoid adding family members or friends outside of work to your reference list as they are conflicts of interest.
+Avoid adding family members or friends outside of work to your reference list, as they are conflicts of interest.
 It defeats the point of obtaining an unbiased view from an independent source.

 Generally, prospective employers will ask for two references.
 One of your referees should be your current or previous employer.
 The second is likely to be someone else who has had close contact with you in a professional environment, such as a co-worker.